A note on Hilbert transform over lattices of $\mathrm{PSL}_2(\mathbb{C})$: Description of the set where Cotlar identity fails

-which is not contained in $K'_n$ because of the classification we provided in Theorem \ref{th: decomposition of kernel}. \end{remark} \begin{remark} The theorem does not apply for $K_3'$.
+\begin{remark} Whereas $K_n$ is always a subgroup of $\Gamma_n$, $K_n'\subset \Gamma_n'$ is not, since it is not closed under products neither taking inverses. \end{remark} \begin{remark} The theorem does not apply for $K_3'$.
 Notice that $\O_{-3}=\mathbb{Z}[\xi_3]$ where $\xi_3$ denotes a primitive $3$-root of the unit.
 A matrix as simple as: